Tythos/hosting/README.md

 - [ ] We've exposed basic logging metrics in a prometheus format, but these should be aggregated and exposed for management/monitoring

-      - [x] Prometheus for metrics collection
+      - [x] METRICS: Prometheus for metrics collection

-      - [x] Loki for aggregation and storage
+      - [x] LOGS: Promtail for log collection, Loki for aggregation and storage

-      - [x] Promtail for log collection
+      - [ ] EVENTS: ??

-      - [x] Grafana for dashboarding
+      - [x] PRESENTATION: Grafana for dashboarding

 - [x] Once TLS is implemented we need to "lock down" all other endpoints and put the dashboard behind a login